What is a phrasal verb?

 Common phrasal verbs in English

-Phrasal verb Definition Example
+Phrasal verb list Definition Phrasal verb example sentences

 Break down To stop functioning (machinery) My car broke down on my way to the airport.